All-Stars Project- Fulani Fellowship

 For more details on the program and the application process go to: http://cityhallfellows.org/apply-mentorship/

 Congressional Hispanic Caucus Institute Public Policy Fellowship

-This is a nine-month paid Fellowship Program that offers talented Latinos, who have earned a bachelor's degree within two years of the program start date, the opportunity to gain hands-on experience at the national level in the public policy area of their choice.
-Fellows have the opportunity to work in congressional offices and federal agencies, depending on their area of interest.
-Some past focus areas have included international affairs, economic development, health and education policy, housing, or local government.
+CHCIPPF is a nine-month paid program in Washington, D.C., that offers talented Latinos who have received a bachelor's degree within two years of the program start date the opportunity to gain hands-on experience at the national level in the public policy area of their choice.
+Fellows work in congressional offices and federal agencies in their area of interest.
+Past focus areas include international affairs, economic development, health and education policy, housing and local government.